 What Is Peaberry Coffee Bean?

 Regular coffee beans have two seeds inside the coffee cherry.
 However, the peaberry has only one.
-This represents a natural mutation of a bean that occurs in around 5 to 10 percent of the harvested coffee cherries.
+This represents a natural mutation of a bean that occurs in around 5 percent of the harvested coffee cherries.
 But how does it form?

 Most coffee cherries have two beans that face each other, and the internal pressure forces it to form a flat side of the bean.
 This is why normal coffee beans have that familiar rounded side and a flat side.

 However, with a peaberry, one of the beans dies early due to mutation.
 As a result, that bean forms a small wrapping around the other seed in the coffee cherry, leaving a round shape to the bean.

 If you examine the two types of bean as cross-sections under a microscope, you’d see that the regular coffee seed resembles a sea sponge with abundant air holes, whereas the peaberry seed is far denser than other coffee beans.

 In the past, the peaberry bean was discarded because it tends to be smaller and has a different shape to larger beans.
 However, that’s all changed in recent years, with the peaberry now sold at a premium because of the effort needed to sort them and their rarity.
 Crucially, the peaberry bean is now regarded as the better quality because of the flavor, too.
 If you find peaberry in a coffee shop, you can give it a try.